About

 In the 1980s, visionaries in government and business realized that with the escalating price of land, certain segments of California's population would be left behind with no hope to own or even rent a place to live: retired teachers and service sector personnel, and young working families.
 In 1984, concerned civic leaders formed a nonprofit 501(c)(3) organization they named the Corporate Fund for Housing (CFH), and the organization began working toward securing affordable homes for these vital members of our growing economy.

 Building on the experience and relationships gained in these early developments, in 1993 CFH formed a new entity, Linc Housing, with an expanded mission, staff, and service area.
 Since that time, the organization has developed a wide variety of affordable apartment homes through new construction, acquisition and rehabilitation of at-risk housing, historic preservation, and adaptive re-use.
 Linc creates and preserves housing with careful attention paid to quality, design, environmental sustainability, and life-enhancing resident services.
-We've created more supportive housing to support vulnerable populations and committed to having our properties be community assets - serving residents and surrounding neighborhoods by providing community amenities for better health and economic mobility.
-Each Linc community is unique to its neighborhood and the residents who call it home.
+We’ve created more supportive housing to support vulnerable populations and committed to having our properties be community assets – serving residents and surrounding neighborhoods by providing community amenities for better health and economic mobility.

 With more than 9,000 affordable apartments, including more than 700 supportive housing units developed, we're proud to be the "linc" between hope and home for those in need of affordable housing.